Unicorn India Ventures invests $6,50,000 in Blockchain startup ChitMonks - Express Computer

-Mumbai-based early-stage venture capital Fund house Unicorn India Ventures has announced a second investment from Rs 400 crore Fund II in a Hyderabad based Fintech/Blockchain startup ChitMonks.
+Mumbai-based early stage venture capital Fund house Unicorn India Ventures has announced second investment from Rs 400 crore Fund II in a Hyderabad based Fintech/Blockchain startup ChitMonks.
 The Company has raised $6,50,000 in a pre-series A round from UIV.

 Bhaskar Majumdar, Managing Partner, Unicorn India Ventures, says, “Even before the current Covid 19 scenario, we saw the potential in ChitMonks to revolutionize the current antiquated system of the chit fund industry by bringing the whole ecosystem online.
 It is in-line with our philosophy of investing in businesses which can digitize current processes and make them more transparent and accessible.”